WHEN MAY A THREATENED & ENDANGERED SPECIES PERMIT BE

 PERMITS IN PUBLIC COMMENT PERIOD

-There are currently no permits open for public
+There are no permits open for public comment at this time.

 No public hearings are currently scheduled.